 It’s a bit of a chicken-or-the egg scenario, I suppose.
 Does dressing up make you confident and capable, or do you dress up because you’re already confident and capable?
 I think it works both ways, and that’s good news for those of us who want a practical way to improve our daily lives.

 I love the fact that I can have a more efficient, positive morning of grocery shopping and running errands simply by dressing up.
 For me, that usually means doing my minimal makeup routine, wearing a skirt, and putting on jewelry and comfy flats.
 By contrast, when I feel sloppy looking I’m also more likely to slide into that role of frazzled, overly-busy mom who can’t find time to shower.

 You see, dressing sloppily wraps you up in your self.
 It makes you feel self conscious and inward focused.
 So put yourself together first.
 Then you can mentally move past your appearance and enjoy the day and the tasks at hand.

 When I wrote my post on Why Every Homemaker Should Dress for the Job She Wants, I got some backlash from people on Facebook who thought that advocating for dressing nicely means advocating impossibly high standards.
 While I do think it’s helpful to raise our standards when it comes to dress, I’m not saying you have to look like you stepped out of a 1950s movie set.
-(Although I do love some good old-fashioned eye candy!)
+(Although I do love some good old-fashioned eye candy with the colors and styles!)
 There’s a way to look nice without looking pretentious or like you’re going to a costume party.

 How to dress nice every day: a few thoughts